Conditions of Carriage

 9.10.3 Guide dogs or other service animals accompanying disabled passengers together with containers and food, will be carried free of charge in addition to the normal free baggage allowance, subject to Government and Carrier’s Regulations.

 9.10.4 Acceptance for carriage of animals and is subject to the condition that the passenger assumes full responsibility for such animal.
 Carrier shall not be liable for injury to or loss, delay, sickness or death of such animal in the event that it is refused entry into or passage through any country, state or territory.

 Article 10 — Schedules, Cancellation of Flights

 Carrier undertakes to use its best efforts to carry the passenger and his or her baggage with reasonable dispatch and to adhere to published schedules in effect on the date of travel.
 Times shown in timetables or elsewhere are not guaranteed and form no part of this contract.
 Carrier may without notice substitute carriers or aircraft, and may alter or omit stopping places shown on the ticket in the case of necessity.
 Schedules are subject to change without notice.
 Carrier accepts no responsibility or liability for any claimed losses due to a schedule change or delay.

 10.2 CANCELLATION, CHANGES OF SCHEDULE, ETC.

-If due to circumstances beyond its control Carrier cancels or delays a flight, is unable to provide previously confirmed space, fails to stop at a passenger’s stopover or destination point, or causes the passenger to miss a connecting flight on which the passenger holds a reservation, Carrier shall either:
+If due to circumstances beyond its control Carrier cancels or delays a flight, is unable to provide previously confirmed space, fails to stop at a passenger’s stopover or destination point, or causes the passenger to miss a connecting flight on which the passenger holds a reservation, Carrier shall, at the passenger’s option, either: